PDOK/vectortiles-bgt-brt/README.md

 Each layers contains (as much as possible) the following attributes:

 - `lod1`
+- `z_index`
+- `original_id`
 - `lod2` (not all layers)
 - `lod3` (not all layers)
-- `z_index`
 - `name` (not all layers)
-- `original_id`

 ### z-index

 The attribute `z-index` is the [relatieve hoogte ligging](http://imgeo.geostandaarden.nl/def/imgeo-object/overbruggingsdeel/inwinningsregel-imgeo/toelichting-relatieve-hoogte).
 If none was provided it is set to 0.

 ### name

 The objects given name from the source data, if available.
 If not available, the field is empty.
-Mostly the source data contains multiple names.
-Only one name is taken over.
+Frequently, the source data contains multiple names.
+Only one name is included in the vector tiles.

 Name priority for urban areas: